TosbackCgusBridge-Bot/CGUs-versions/Jcpenney/Privacy Policy.md

 We may also obtain information about other people from you.
 For example, if you order a gift to be delivered directly to a friend, you would need to give us the friend’s name and address.

 We receive information from other companies.
-For example, if you have a JCPenney credit card, we receive application and account information from GE Capital Retail Bank (GECRB), the company that owns and administers JCPenney credit accounts (see the "your JCPenney credit account" section of this policy for additional information).
+For example, if you have a JCPenney credit card, we receive application and account information from Synchrony Bank, the company that owns and administers JCPenney credit accounts (see the "your JCPenney credit account" section of this policy for additional information).
 We also collect consumer information from third-party providers in order to improve the accuracy of our customer database or increase our understanding of our customers.
 For example, we get updated addresses from the National Change of Address (NCOA) service, licensed by the U.S. Postal Service, to assist us in having the correct addresses for our customers.
   We work with certain websites to present advertising to known groups of our customers when they visit those websites.
 This practice, referred to as "data matching" is facilitated by a third-party service provider for JCPenney and the advertising website.
 This practice avoids direct sharing of any personal data with the advertising website.
 Data received back through this process is used to analyze the effectiveness of such advertising to groups of customers.
      **using the information we collect**